vinayakkankanwadi/CarND-LaneLines-P1/README.md

 Potential Shortcomings
 ---
-This pipeline works on all the provided sample data.
-The current pipeline is limited to detecting only the left and right bounds of the current lane.
-It cannot detect the curvature for a curved road.
-The other shortcoming is, if the lane lines are not detected for a few frames (due to missing lane lines or traffic), the moving average might yield a wrong result.
+Current pipleline works well with the images and clips provided however has not been tested on other cases.
+Even in current test images it does not look smooth on curves as it is just lines extrapolated.

 Possible Improvements
 ---
-The pipeline can be improved to detect the curvature of the lane along with the bounds.
-Also, better regression model can be applied to identify missing data instead of using simple moving average to extrapolate missing lane lines.
+Curve Line Needs improvement and Better algorithm can be applied to identify missing data than extrapolate lane lines.